Alperin v. Vatican Bank: Defendants

 The named defendants included the Vatican Bank, but not Vatican City (since naming Vatican City could have led to the dismissal of the suit on the grounds of sovereign immunity).
 The Ninth Circuit accepted, for the purposes of the motion to dismiss, the plaintiffs' argument that Vatican City and the Vatican Bank are separate institutions.
-Other named defendants included the Order of Friars Minor ("Franciscans"), the Croatian Liberation Movement, as well as "other unknown Catholic religious organizations and known and unknown banking institutions from a variety of countries".
+Other named defendants included the Order of Friars Minor ("Franciscans"), the Croatian Liberation Movement, and "other unknown Catholic religious organizations and known and unknown banking institutions from a variety of countries".
 The Vatican Bank and the Order of Friars Minor filed separate motions to dismiss.

 The Vatican's lawyers did not contest the allegation that a large shipment of gold arrived by truck in Rome in 1946, although they did assert that the plaintiffs had "put forward conclusory 'facts.
 However, the defense argued that there was "no evidentiary connection between the losses of the plaintiffs and the gold deposited in the Vatican Bank".

 The defendants also argued that, under the Foreign Sovereign Immunities Act (with Vatican sovereignty recognized by the U.S. in 1984), they had no obligation to return the looted Ustaše gold to Yugoslavia in 1946, since the country was ruled by a hostile Communist regime.
 They argued:

 The decision by a sovereign instrumentality to give funds to a foreign anti-Communist political movement rather than to a Communist regime, at the time where the Cold War was beginning in earnest in Europe, is not a "commercial" act; it is jure imperii, a deeply sovereign act.

 Finally, the defendants argued that the plaintiffs did not have standing because the Vatican was merely a third party to the plaintiffs' injury.